pisv/gethandly.wiki-playground/Step-Four.md

-That will make the notification manager accessible to the generic working copy change notification facility in the class `SourceFile` (for details, see the `hWorkingCopyModeChanged` method and the inner class `NotifyingReconcileOperation`).
+That will make the notification manager accessible to the generic working copy change notification facility in the class `SourceFile` (for details, see the `hWorkingCopyModeChanged` method and the nested class `NotifyingReconcileOperation`).

 And while we are here, let's also handle the working copy as a special case in the `FooDeltaProcessor`: